Table of Contents

 In addition to teaching drivers about speed limits and enforcement methods, HGV training courses also focus on other ways to stay safe and legal while driving large goods vehicles.
 For instance, drivers will learn how to conduct regular maintenance checks which ensure their vehicles remain in good working order throughout their journey.
 They will also learn how to carry out pre-journey checks which help them plan routes safely.
 And finally, they may learn about statutory rest breaks which keep both themselves and other road users safe while they travel long distances.
 All of these topics are covered in detail during HGV training programmes so that drivers have full knowledge of what is expected of them when behind the wheel.

 In short, HGV training programmes provide comprehensive coverage of everything related to staying safe and legal while driving a large goods vehicle.
 Through classroom instruction and practical driving experience, drivers learn about relevant speed limits, enforcement methods, maintenance checks, pre-journey planning, rest breaks, and more – all topics that are vital for avoiding expensive speeding fines and potentially ending your career as an HGV driver.
-Ultimately, completing an HGV training programme helps ensure safe journeys for both truckers and other road users alike.
+Ultimately, completing an HGV training programme or a CPC course refresher helps ensure safe journeys for both truckers and other road users alike.

 We are always updating our blogs to keep you up to date on the latest trends in HGV training!